solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 ## Automating and managing Azure services

-When it comes to managing Azure resources, you have many potential options.
+When it comes to managing Azure resources, there are many potential options.
 [Azure Resource Manager] is the deployment and management service for Azure.
-It provides a management layer that enables you to create, update, and delete resources in your Azure subscriptions.
-You use management features, like access control, locks, and tags, to secure and organize your resources after deployment.
+It provides a management layer that enables users to create, update, and delete resources in Azure subscriptions.
+Use management features, like access control, locks, and tags, to secure and organize resources after deployment.

-All Azure management tools, including the [Azure CLI][16], [Azure PowerShell] module, [Azure REST API], and browser-based Portal, interact with the Azure Resource Manager layer and as such the [Identity and access management (IAM)] security controls.
+All Azure management tools, including the [Azure CLI][22], [Azure PowerShell] module, [Azure REST API], and browser-based Portal, interact with the Azure Resource Manager layer and as such the [Identity and access management (IAM)] security controls.